-Update 26 June 2017: The trail from Moser Park to Anthony is much better but occasionally slick after the rain.
-The trail along Edgewater is best avoided if possible as there is a lot of heavy machinery, pipes and dirt on and around the trail.
+Update 16 August 2017: The trail along Edgewater between Tecumseh and Garfield is best avoided if possible as the trail is currently closed.
 Remember to check the Fort Wayne Parks Closures and Detours page.

 Although commuting by bike can seem like a very easy thing to do there can be challenges, both human and natural, and it is best to be prepared.

 The human problems for bike commuters are what you would expect anywhere, distracted drivers/walkers/joggers, aggressive drivers, groups of joggers, or dog walkers with long leads.
 When crossing busy roads such as Jefferson Boulevard be aware of drivers turning right on red, they will probably not be looking in your direction as they pull out.